Math0097/DPG-iForest/README.md

 #### Output
 The DPG-iForest application, through `dpg_custom.py`, produces several files:
-- the visualization of DPG in a dedicated environment, which can be zoomed and saved;
+- the visualization of DPG-iForest in a dedicated environment, which can be zoomed and saved;
 - a `.txt` file containing the DPG-iForest logs;
 - a `.csv` file containing the information about all the nodes of the DPG-iForest and their associated Inlier-Outlier Propagation Score metric;